ewanhowell5195/classic.minecraft.net-resourcepacks/README.md

 Submissions are allowed, feel free to submit them!

 ## Please note
-Load times will be increased while this is installed
+Load times will be increased while this is installed.